-Every month, we compare how much the UK's biggest supermarkets charge for a trolley of groceries, including everything from bread to toothpaste.
+Every month, we compare how much the UK's biggest supermarkets charge for a trolley packed full of essentials ranging from bread and milk to tea bags and toothpaste.

 There's a regular price war between Aldi and Lidl, the two discounters, and often huge differences between the larger supermarkets.